 Rafael Frühbeck de Burgos, looking frail at 78 but with his conducting powers undimmed, took all the time he needed to search out the music's wonders and intricacies.
 The student orchestra climaxed a brilliant summer with playing of remarkable breadth and depth.

 Like Bartok's life after Koussevitzky's gift, the work progressed from brooding to joyous release.
 Most remarkable of all, it seemed, was the foreboding and even terror in the central elegy.
 World as well as personal tragedy stalked these shrouded sounds.

-The serenity of the Beethoven Violin Concerto is at an opposite pole from
+The serenity of the Beethoven Violin Concerto is at an opposite pole from such fears.

 Many details in the solo part were freshly imagined -- most strikingly, Shaham's cadenzas, which drew on the standard Kreisler cadenzas as well as Beethoven's in his piano version of the work.
 As in Bartok, there was time to savor both broad lines and inner workings.
 The beautifully realized accompaniment under Frühbeck allowed a natural ebb and flow with the soloist.
 The music emerged in all its life-affirming richness.

 And so, farewell.
 Every year, it's sad to think that these 100 young musicians will scatter, never to come together again.
 They made the concert a tribute to Koussevitzky's vision not only in recognizing Bartok but also in founding the Tanglewood academy.